0xNullLight/Project-3/README.md

 Timer (if applicable)
 Results display(if applicable)

-- Fetch Data: Use fetch or a library like axios to fetch quiz data from the Django API.
+- Fetch Data: Use fetch to fetch quiz data from the Django API.

 - Handle User Input: Manage user responses, track progress, and handle timer logic (if applicable).